-- support children to be aware of their own feelings as well as the feelings of others - encourage children to treat all other children with respect - provide children with the opportunity to explore their dispositions for learning by expressing themselves and their opinions - ensure children are aware of how to raise concerns or provide feedback - respond or report to children about how their feedback has been acted upon - assist the children to build resilience and self-assurance through positive interactions - guide children's behaviour positively - respect the rights, dignity and agency of children - support children in the early childhood environment - provide appropriate supervision so children feel safe in their interactions with other children - speak to children in a positive manner at all times, promoting respect, tolerance and empathy, including the use of non-verbal cues and communication - engage in meaningful, open interactions that support the acquisition of skills for life and learning of children - respect each child's uniqueness, be attuned to, and respond sensitively and appropriately to children's efforts to communicate and use the child's own language, communication styles, and culture to enhance interactions - listen to children and take them seriously; support and encourage children to use appropriate language in their interactions with adults and peers.
-Educators will extend upon children's interests and ideas through questions and discussions, supported and made visible in observations, reflections, and programming. - understand their reporting requirements and respond to any incident, disclosure or suspicion of child abuse or harm - communicate with children by getting down to their level, using eye contact, and showing respect to the child whilst engaging in and promoting effective communication - show empathy to children - ensure that the values, beliefs, and cultural practices of the child and family are considered and respected - ensure that no child is ever isolated for any reason other than illness, accident or pre-arranged appointment with parental consent.
-During this time, they will be under adult supervision. - regularly reflect on their relationships and interactions with children and how these can be improved to benefit each child - facilitate children's individual development extending upon their strengths, interests and abilities
+- role-model appropriate language and behaviour - support and encourage children to be aware of their own feelings as well as the feelings of others - encourage children to treat all other children with respect - provide children with the opportunity to explore their dispositions for learning by expressing themselves and their opinions - ensure children are aware of how to raise concerns or provide feedback (Child focused complaint handling system Dealing with Complaints policy) - respond or report to children about how their feedback has been acted upon - assist the children to build resilience and self-assurance through positive interactions - guide children's behaviour positively (See Behaviour Guidance Policy)

+- respect the rights, dignity and agency of children (United Nations Convention on the Rights of the Child) - support children in the early childhood environment - provide appropriate supervision so children feel safe in their interactions with other children - speak to children in a positive manner at all times, promoting respect, tolerance and empathy, including the use of non-verbal cues and communication - engage in meaningful, open interactions that support the acquisition of skills for life and learning of children - respect each child's uniqueness, be attuned to, and respond sensitively and appropriately to children's efforts to communicate and use the child's own language, communication styles, and culture to enhance interactions - listen to children and take them seriously; support and encourage children to use appropriate language in their interactions with adults and peers.
+Educators will extend upon children's interests and ideas through questions and discussions, supported and made visible in observations, reflections, and programming. - understand their mandatory reporting requirements and respond immediately to any incident, disclosure or suspicion of child abuse, harm, neglect or ill-treatment they witness or suspect - communicate with children by getting down to their level, using eye contact, and showing respect to the child whilst engaging in and promoting effective communication - show empathy to children - ensure that the values, beliefs, and cultural practices of the child and family are considered and respected (Reg.
+155) - regularly reflect on their relationships and interactions with children and how these can be improved to benefit each child - facilitate children's individual development extending upon their strengths, interests and abilities